-Accounting Method and Taxable Year.
-We use the year ending December 31 as our taxable year and the accrual method of accounting for U.S. federal income tax purposes.
-Each unitholder will be required to include in income his share of our income, gain, loss and deduction for our taxable year or years ending within or with his taxable year.
-In addition, a unitholder who has a taxable year different than our taxable year and who disposes of all of his common units following the close of our taxable year but before the close of his taxable year must include his share of our income, gain, loss and deduction in income for his taxable year, with the result that he will be required to include in income for his taxable year his share of more than one year of our income, gain, loss and deduction.
-Please read "- Disposition of Common Units - Allocations Between Transferors and Transferees."
+Accounting Method and Taxable Year

+We use the year ending December 31 as our taxable year and the accrual method of accounting for federal income tax purposes.
+Each unitholder will be required to include in income his share of our income, gain, loss and deduction for our taxable year ending within or with his taxable year.
+In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of his units following the close of our taxable year but before the close of his taxable year must include his share of our income, gain, loss and deduction in income for his taxable year, with the result that he will be required to include in income for his taxable year his share of more than twelve months of our income, gain, loss and deduction.
+Please read "-Disposition of Common Units-Allocations Between Transferors and Transferees."

-Tax Basis, Depreciation and Amortization.
-We use the tax basis of our assets for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
-The
+Tax Basis, Depreciation and Amortization

+The tax basis of our assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
+The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to an offering will be borne by our unitholders holding interests in us prior to any such offering.
+Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction."

-U.S. federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to the time of an offering will be borne by our common unitholders immediately prior to the offering.
-Please read "- Tax Consequences of Common Unit Ownership - Allocation of Income, Gain, Loss and Deduction."
-To the extent allowable, we may elect to use the depreciation and cost recovery methods, including bonus depreciation to the extent available, that will result in the largest deductions being taken in the early years after assets subject to these allowances are placed in service.
+To the extent allowable, we may use the depreciation and cost recovery methods, including bonus depreciation to the extent available, that will result in the largest deductions being taken in the early years after assets subject to these allowances are placed in service.
 Property we subsequently acquire or construct may be depreciated using accelerated methods permitted by the Internal Revenue Code.

-If we dispose of depreciable property by sale, foreclosure, or otherwise, all or a portion of any gain, determined by reference to the amount of depreciation previously deducted and the nature of the property, may be subject to the recapture rules and taxed as ordinary income rather than capital gain.
-Similarly, a common unitholder who has taken cost recovery or depreciation deductions with respect to property we own will likely be required to recapture some, or all, of those deductions as ordinary income upon a sale of his interest in us.
-Please read "- Tax Consequences of Common Unit Ownership - Allocation of Income, Gain, Loss and Deduction," and "- Disposition of Common Units - Recognition of Gain or Loss."
+If we dispose of depreciable property by sale, foreclosure or otherwise, all or a portion of any gain, determined by reference to the amount of depreciation previously deducted and the nature of the property, may be subject to the recapture rules and taxed as ordinary income rather than capital gain.
+Similarly, a unitholder who has taken cost recovery or depreciation deductions with respect to property we own will likely be required to recapture some or all of those deductions as ordinary income upon a sale of his interest in us.
+Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction" and "-Disposition of Common Units-Recognition of Gain or Loss."

-The costs incurred in selling our common units (called "syndication expenses") must be capitalized and cannot be deducted currently, ratably or upon our termination.
-There are uncertainties regarding the classification of costs as organization expenses, which we may amortize, and as syndication expenses, which we may not be able to amortize.
+The costs we incur in selling our units (called "syndication expenses") must be capitalized and cannot be deducted currently, ratably or upon our termination.
+There are uncertainties regarding the classification of costs as organization expenses, which may be amortized by us, and as syndication expenses, which may not be amortized by us.
 The underwriting discounts and commissions we incur will be treated as syndication expenses.